Can’t decide which wine is right for you or need help with your order? Please call so we can help

 Grenache, which must be a minimum 50% of the blend, provides structure and aromatic wines that are generous and fuller-bodied; it grows well in Rasteau with its exposed hillsides and dry, barren land.
 Syrah contributes intense colour, elegance and notes of black fruits, violet and spices.
 Read about the Rhône crus and other appellations in my Rhône red wines blogpost.

-This is a lovely perfumed wine; on the nose, compared to previous vintages, this seems fruitier blueberry, blackcurrant and blackberry with a hint of floral - violets? - the hints of chocolate and Rhône-typical herbs are more evident on tasting though still hints as it is the fruits that dominate the palate - blackberry, blueberries and strawberries.
-2016 was a hot vintage and you can tell from the 'warmth' of the wine and the slightly higher alcohol at 15.5%.
-But don’t let that put you off as the alcohol is really well balanced with the fruits and fresh acidity.
-This wine is unexpectedly elegant, the tannins muted and soft.
+This smells divine; blueberry, blackcurrant and blackberry with a hint of floral - violets? - the hints of chocolate and Rhône-typical herbs are more evident on tasting though still hints as it is the fruits that dominate the palate - blackberry, blueberries and strawberries.
+2018 was the fourth hot vintage in a row and you can tell from the 'warmth' of the wine and the high-ish alcohol.
+But don’t let that put you off as the alcohol is really well balanced with the fruits and fresh acidity and the wine (perhaps unexpectedly) elegant, with muted and soft tannins.
 There is a long, complex finish; this is a superb Rhône wine, no wonder it's a customer favourite!

 "The flowers of the domaine.
 Nice red cherries with violet notes.
 There is an elegant nose of black fruit jam and leather.
 The wine is full-bodied, structured and pleasant, with a sweetness associated with ripe black fruits with spices."